Master of Arts

 All teachers are highly qualified and experienced academics holding university appointments.
 NTI also provides support to help students with research projects and library searches.

-Insights, motivation and new skills to benefit your relationships and your career by understanding how and why you act or react in a particular manner.
+- Insights, motivation and new skills to benefit your relationships and your career by understanding how and why you act or react in a particular manner.

-Knowledge and insights of Buddhist values relevant to community, care and humanities professions such as counselling, social work and health occupations.
+- Knowledge and insights of Buddhist values relevant to community, care and humanities professions such as counselling, social work and health occupations.

-Advanced knowledge and understanding of Buddhist beliefs and culture – investigate, analyse and explain the origins of Buddhism, its influences and impacts
+- Advanced knowledge and understanding of Buddhist beliefs and culture – investigate, analyse and explain the origins of Buddhism, its influences and impacts

-Command analytical and critical skills to high order – apply the research methods of religious studies and social science to analyse and critically evaluate the influence of Buddhism from historical to modern times.
+- Command analytical and critical skills to high order – apply the research methods of religious studies and social science to analyse and critically evaluate the influence of Buddhism from historical to modern times.

-Apply knowledge to new situations and think critically, rigorously and independently – explore the philosophy of life and ethical principles founded on Buddhist beliefs and their applications.
+- Apply knowledge to new situations and think critically, rigorously and independently – explore the philosophy of life and ethical principles founded on Buddhist beliefs and their applications.

 |Head of Program (Applied Buddhist Studies)||Dr Tamara Ditrich|

 |Course Duration||Full-time: 18 months.
-Part-time options available|
+Part-time options available for domestic students only|

 |Delivery Method||On-campus + supported online study|

-|English Language||Applicants who have undertaken studies overseas may have to provide proof of proficiency in English.
+|English Language Requirements||Applicants who have undertaken studies overseas may have to provide proof of proficiency in English.
 Applicants who have not completed substantial tertiary studies in English will need to meet our English Language Requirements.|

 |Related Courses||Graduate Diploma in Applied Buddhist Studies